hrudham/Quicken/README.md

 *Any other reasons why you wrote this?*

 I've never used WPF before; what better way is there to learn it than building a project with it?
 This is also just a personal project at heart.
 I quite simply just wanted to do it.

-##FAQ

-*Quicken does not find some of my x64 applications!
-What's wrong?*

-If you're running the x86 version of Quicken, it will sometimes get the location of x64 applications wrong.
-This is actually a problem with the Windows IWshRuntimeLibrary, which is used to parse LNK files.
-The solution: run the x64 version of Quicken.